-Whether any of our customers individually accounts for more than 10% of our total revenue in any period depends on various factors affecting our business with that customer and with other customers, including overall changes in demand for our customers' products, seasonality of business, the extent and timing of new program wins, follow-on business or program losses, the phasing in or out of programs, the relative growth rate or decline of our business with our various customers, price competition and changes in our customers' supplier base or supply chain strategies.
+Whether any of our customers individually accounts for more than 10% of our total revenue in any period depends on various factors affecting our business with that customer and with other customers, including overall changes in demand for our customers' products, the impact of seasonality on our business, the extent and timing of new program wins, follow-on business or program losses, the phasing in or out of programs, the relative growth rate or decline of our business with our various customers, price competition and changes in our customers' supplier base or supply chain strategies.

-In the aggregate, our top 10 customers represented 64% of total revenue for the first quarter of 2014 (first quarter of 2013 - 66%).
+In the aggregate, our top 10 customers represented 64% of total revenue for both the second quarter and the first half of 2014 (second quarter and first half of 2013 - 66%).
 We are dependent to a significant degree upon continued revenue from our largest customers.
 We generally enter into master supply agreements with our customers that provide the framework for our overall relationship.
 These agreements typically do not guarantee a particular level of business or fixed pricing.
 Instead, we bid on a program-by-program basis and typically receive customer purchase orders for specific quantities and timing of products.
 There can be no assurance that revenue from any of our major customers will continue at historical levels or will not decrease in absolute terms or as a percentage of total revenue.
 A significant revenue decrease or pricing pressures from these or other customers, or a loss of a major customer or program, could have a material adverse impact on our business, our operating results and our financial position.

 In the EMS industry, customers may cancel contracts and volume levels can be changed or delayed.
 Customers may also shift business to a competitor or bring programs in-house to improve their own utilization or to adjust the concentration of their supplier base to manage supply continuity risk.
-We cannot assure the timely replacement of delayed, cancelled or reduced orders with new business.
+We cannot assure the timely replacement of completed, delayed, cancelled or reduced orders with new business.
 In addition, we cannot assure that any of our current customers will continue to utilize our services.
 Order cancellations and changes or delays in production could have a material adverse impact on our results of operations and working capital performance, including requiring us to carry higher than expected levels of inventory.
 Order cancellations and delays could also lower our asset utilization, resulting in lower margins.
 Significant period-to-period changes in margins can also result if new program wins or follow-on business are more competitively priced than past programs.